Jeffrey Dahmer: Ambassador Hotel

-Intermediate incidents
+Intermediate murders

-According to Dahmer, although Tuomi's killing was unplanned, his death was a pivotal incident following which he "didn't even try" to control his compulsions.
-He began to actively seek victims, most of whom he encountered in or close to gay bars, and whom he typically lured to his grandmother's home.
+According to Dahmer, Tuomi's murder was a pivotal incident after which he did not try to control his compulsions.
+He began to actively seek victims, most of whom he encountered in or around gay bars and would typically lure them to his grandmother's home.
 He would drug his victim with triazolam or temazepam before or shortly after engaging in sexual activity with them.
-Once he had rendered his victim unconscious with sleeping pills, he killed them by strangulation.
+Once his victim was unconscious, he strangled them to death.

-Two months after the Tuomi killing, Dahmer encountered a 14-year-old Native American male prostitute named James Doxtator.
-Dahmer lured the youth to his grandmother's residence with an offer of $50 to pose for nude pictures.
-There, the pair engaged in sexual activity before Dahmer drugged Doxtator and strangled him on the floor of the cellar.
+Two months after the Tuomi killing, Dahmer encountered a 14-year-old Native American prostitute, James Doxtator.
+Dahmer lured him to his grandmother's residence with an offer of $50 to pose for nude pictures.
+They engaged in sexual activity before Dahmer drugged Doxtator and strangled him on the floor of the cellar.
 Dahmer left the body in the cellar for one week before dismembering it in much the same manner as he had with Tuomi.
 He placed all of Doxtator's remains (excluding the skull) in the trash.
 The skull was boiled and cleansed in bleach before Dahmer found that it, too, had been rendered brittle by the process.
 He pulverized the skull two weeks later.

-On March 24, 1988, Dahmer met a 22-year-old bisexual man named Richard Guerrero outside a gay bar called The Phoenix.
-Dahmer lured Guerrero to his grandmother's residence, although the incentive on this occasion was $50 to simply spend the remainder of the night with him.
-He then drugged Guerrero with sleeping pills and strangled him with a leather strap, with Dahmer then performing oral sex upon the corpse.
-Dahmer dismembered Guerrero's body within 24 hours of murdering him, again disposing of the remains in the trash and retaining the skull before pulverizing it several months later.
+On March 24, 1988, Dahmer met a 22-year-old bisexual man, Richard Guerrero, outside a gay bar called the Phoenix.
+Dahmer lured Guerrero to his grandmother's residence, offering him $50 to spend the night with him.
+He drugged Guerrero with sleeping pills, strangled him with a leather strap, and performed oral sex on the corpse.
+Dahmer dismembered Guerrero's body within 24 hours, again disposing of the remains in the trash and retaining the skull before pulverizing it several months later.

-On April 23, Dahmer lured Ronald Flowers Jr. to his house; however, after giving Flowers a drugged coffee, both he and Flowers heard Dahmer's grandmother call, "Is that you, Jeff?"
+On April 2, Dahmer lured Ronald Flowers Jr. to his house; however, after giving Flowers a drugged coffee, both he and Flowers heard Dahmer's grandmother call, "Is that you, Jeff?"
 Although Dahmer replied in a manner that led his grandmother to believe he was alone, she observed that he was not alone.
-Because of this, Dahmer was not able to kill Flowers, instead waiting until he had become unconscious before taking him to the County General Hospital.
+Because of this, Dahmer was unable to kill Flowers.
+After Flowers became unconscious, Dahmer took him to the County General Hospital.

-In September 1988, Dahmer's grandmother asked him to move out, largely because of his drinking, his habit of bringing young men to her house late at night and the foul smells occasionally emanating from both the basement and the garage.
-Dahmer found a one-bedroom apartment at 808 North 24th Street and moved into his new residence on September 25.
+In September 1988, Dahmer's grandmother asked him to move out, largely because of his drinking, his habit of bringing young men to her house late at night, and the foul smells emanating from the basement and the garage.
+Dahmer found a one-bedroom apartment at 808 North 24th Street and moved into the residence on September 25.
 Two days later, he was arrested for drugging and sexually fondling a 13-year-old boy whom he had lured to his home on the pretext of posing nude for photographs.